vivekraman111/vivekraman111.github.io/_posts/2020-09-19-how-to-publish-npm-package.markdown

 ---
 layout: post
-title:  "Publish a Javascript package using git, npm, babel, watch and jest on macos"
+title:  "Publish a Javascript package to npm using git, babel, watch and jest on macos"
 date:   2020-09-19 12:05:50 +0530
 categories: jekyll update
 ---